garrygl/GNS3/README.md

-# The following is a GNS3 Appliance Upgrade Procedure from Ubuntu 14.x to 18.x
+# The following Procedure is a GNS3 Appliance Upgrade (from Ubuntu 14.x to 18.x) that will Migrate Projects
-- Upgraded an ESXi VM appliance from Ubuntu 14.x/gns3 2.2.7 to the newer Ubuntu 18.04/gns3 2.2.7 VM and found this procedure worked for migrating all appliances and projects for the old vm to the new ESXi VM:  I do not have a specific question other than if this is not recomened.
+- Upgraded an ESXi VM appliance from Ubuntu 14.x/gns3 2.2.7 to the newer Ubuntu 18.04/gns3 2.2.7 and newer VM.
+I verfied this procedure worked for migrating all appliances and projects for the old vm to the new ESXi VM.

 - This procedure may not work for VM for Workstation/Fusion since project configuration files are stored on the client storage and not the server.